sujoyrc/hindustani_raga_dataset_processing/README.md

 This is the code repository for multimodal processing of Hindustani Raga music.
 It covers the chain of processing as well as intermediate outputs for the following overall task: Set of Videos (mp4) of raga alap (or pakad) by a singer across 9 ragas are processed to obtain a CSV "masterfile" containing the time series (sampled at 10 ms intervals) of singer pitch (cents with reference to singer tonic), gesture (3d position, velocity, acceleration) from selected keypoints (elbow, wrist).
 We eventually present the following files (one each per-singer):
-- Masterfile
+- Masterfile: A csv file containing processed pitch and gesture contours for that singer
-- Offsets information file linking video timestamps with masterfile timestamps
+- Offsets information: A text file containing start and end timestamps, to link video timestamps with masterfile timestamps
-- Singer tonic
+- Singer tonic: A text file containing the singer's tonic in Hz

 ## Summary of Contents of repository